ibm-cloud-docs/monitoring/index.md

 ## Step 4: Monitor your environment
 {: #step4}

 In the *Explore* tab, you can monitor data by using default metrics and default dashboards.
 You can use labels to define new infrastructure groups that you can then use to aggregate data differently and monitor your environment.
 You can also use custom dashboards that you define through the *Dashboard* tab.

 In the *Dashboards* tab, you can monitor data by using any of the default dashboards or by creating new ones.

 For more information, see [Monitoring your environment](/docs/services/Monitoring-with-Sysdig/monitoring.html#monitoring)

 ## Step 5: Manage data
 {: #step5}

+By default, users are automatically added as members of the **Monitor Operations** team that is predefined for each IBM Cloud Monitoring with Sysdig instance.
+Users have full permissions to see all the data.
+An administrator can restrict access to data by managing users in teams and controlling what data is visible.
+For example, to restrict users viewing permissions, an administrator can create a default team with limited scope and visibility.
+Then, manually assign users to other teams.

 You can use labels to group infrastructure resources into logical hierarchies, filter out data, and split aggregated data into segments.

 You can customize how data is aggregated when you configure a graph or create an alert for a metric.

 You can set the scope of a dashboard, a panel, or an alert to filter out data points.

 For more information, see [Managing data](/docs/services/Monitoring-with-Sysdig/manage.html#manage).

 ## Step 6: Manage user access
 {: #step6}

 Every user that accesses the IBM Cloud Monitoring with Sysdig service in your account must be assigned an access policy with an IAM user role defined.
 The policy determines what actions the user can perform within the context of the service or instance you select.
 The allowable actions are customized and defined as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.
 For more information, see [Managing user access in the {{site.data.keyword.Bluemix_notm}}](/docs/services/Monitoring-with-Sysdig/iam.html#iam).

+When a user is granted permissions in the {{site.data.keyword.Bluemix_notm}} to work with the IBM Cloud Monitoring with Sysdig service, the user is automatically granted a Sysdig role.
+This role determines the actions that a user has permissions to run.
+Valid roles are *Sysdig admin* and *Sysdig user*.
+For more information, see [Mapping of Sysdig roles to {{site.data.keyword.Bluemix_notm}} roles](/docs/services/Monitoring-with-Sysdig/iam.html#sysdig).